prasunshrestha/income_inequality_across_genders/README.md

   6. Regression Analysis
   7. Findings & Conclusion

-Note: The files in this repository are uploaded in retrospection | Project Date: Fall 2019
+Note: The files in this repository are uploaded in retrospection.

+Project Date: Fall 2019